adrianturtoczki/lastweekinmusic/README.md

 # lastweekinmusic
-Gets last week in music from lastfm.
+Makes a screenshot of the last week in music page in lastfm.

 Needs ChromeDriver executable in the same folder as main.py to work.